BraviNoname/Bravi/README.md

-That's my repository for my fanfic/retext patch.
+That's my repository for my fanfic/retext patch as well as my whatever-it-is mod.

-Please click on the Bravifanfic folder to get more details about it.
+Please click on the Bravifanfic folder to get more details about the fanfic.